Chart Color Schemes

 Infrastructure

-Narrabri Surrounds has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally
+Narrabri Surrounds has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-Seven projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Newell Highway Upgrade - Heavy Duty Pavement Upgrades from Narrabri to Moree, Narrabri Solar Farm and Battery Energy Storage System (BESS), Stoney Creek Battery Energy Storage System (BESS), and Narrabri Place Strategy.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely influencing the region.
+Notable projects include Newell Highway Upgrade - Heavy Duty Pavement Upgrades from Narrabri to Moree, Narrabri Solar Farm and BESS, Stoney Creek Battery Energy Storage System (BESS), and Narrabri Place Strategy.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.